2

 • 1

 The text is in the database as is all the metadata.
 What is in the files is images and caches.
 So you need to copy all the images as files and maybe clear caches.
-Mar 26, 2019 at 17:51
+Commented Mar 26, 2019 at 17:51

 • It didn't occur to me that the images would be stored as files rather than in the database, but that makes sense.
 The articles in question are actually J2Store products, so they definitely have images.
 Do you happen to know where J2Store saves its uploaded images?